barumau/PanGlobish/English/102_ortografie.md

 Dunish is phonetic in two directions:

 1. When you read a word, you can always pronounce it.
-2. When you hear a word, you can normally spell it.
+2. When you hear a word, you can almost always write it.
    (Foreign names can be an exception.)

+Once you have learned the few rules and the way letters are pronounced, you can read Dunish aloud and be understood.

 ## Basic Latin Alphabet